-Diogo Passarinho Studio (Diogo Passarinho, Gonçalo Reynolds)
+Architectural Consultancy: Diogo Passarinho Studio

-Curated by:
+Curated by: Silvia Franceschini

 General opening hours

-June 6 - August 24, 2024
+June 6–August 24, 2024

 Open every Friday, Saturday and Sunday between 12-5 PM